 It is recommended to buy an attraction pass online.
 As soon as you know when and how long you will be going to New York, along with which pass you’d like to buy; you can order it online.
 Afterwards, you will receive the pass by email.
 Most passes consist of a QR-code, which you can show on your mobile at attractions to gain entry.
 It is also possible to print the QR code in order to have a physical pass.

-However, you (can and) have to book some of the tours in advance.
+For tours and some attractions, you need to have a time slot or reservation.
 After ordering the pass, you’ll receive all the information about the different tours and attractions by email.
 It also explains how you can participate in the various tours with the pass.
 If a reservation is necessary, it describes how you can do this directly.

 We’ve created guides that outline all of the steps you have to take to be able to use the passes.
 From the online purchase to check-in at the attractions.
 You can find the New York Pass Guide here.
 If you would like to buy one of the New York Sightseeing Passes, check out the Sightseeing Passes Guide.
 There is also a guide with purchase information for the Go City Explorer Pass, which you can find here.
 If you’re interested in buying the New York CityPASS, you can take a look at the CityPASS Guide.